The Total Gym has become very well known for it’s tv infomercials and celebrity endorsers, but does that make it a legit

 All these factors put together makes the XLS a more comfortable, stable product to use.

-The prices change frequently, but right now Total Gym Direct is offering a better deal.
-They also offer a 30-day trial for $1.
+The prices change frequently, but right now Total Gym Direct is offering a better deal (they also offer a 30-day trial).
 See full review.

 Resistance levels: 12